-Apart from that it was required to fully precompile rules during compliation using our brand new babel plugin.
+Apart from that it was required to fully precompile rules during compilation using our brand new babel plugin.

-Additionally, we now ship a withTheme-HoC to safely inject the theme object into any React component.
+Additionally, we now ship a withTheme-HoC(new tab) to safely inject the theme object into any React component.

-Also for the first time, we now officially support the @supports CSS syntax.
+Also for the first time, we now officially support the @supports CSS syntax(new tab).
 It can be used just like media queries.
 We even support nesting which will automatically be resolved to a single concatenated query.